Aleca Hughes

 Aleca Hughes (born April 5, 1990) was the captain of the Yale Bulldogs during the 2011–12 Yale Bulldogs women's ice hockey season.
 For her work in trying to help find a donor for Mandi Schwartz, she was a finalist for the 2011 Hockey Humanitarian Award.
-In 2012, she would win the Coach Wooden Citizenship Cup, Hockey Humanitarian Award, and the Sarah Devens Award.
-She would be the first member of the Ivy League to win the Coach Wooden Citizenship Cup.
+In 2012, she won the Coach Wooden Citizenship Cup, Hockey Humanitarian Award, and the Sarah Devens Award.
+She was the first member of the Ivy League to win the Coach Wooden Citizenship Cup.

 Playing career

 Yale

 Her freshman season with the Yale Bulldogs was in 2008-09 and she was recognized as a member of the ECAC All-Academic team.
 She skated on the same line with Mandi Schwartz to begin her freshman season.
 Her seven goals ranked third on the team, while her sixteen points ranked fourth.
 For the season, she only incurred four penalties.
 The following season (2009–10), Hughes nine goals and seventeen points ranked second on the team, while she was named to the ECAC All-Academic team for the second consecutive season.
-In the 2010-11 season, Hughes led the Yale Bulldogs with 10 goals.
+In the 2010–11 season, Hughes led the Yale Bulldogs with 10 goals.

-On April 22, 2011, Hughes was elected captain of the Bulldogs team for the 2011-12 season.
+On April 22, 2011, Hughes was elected captain of the Bulldogs team for the 2011–12 season.
 She became the 31st different person to captain the Yale women's ice hockey team during its 35-year varsity history.
-On November 5, 2011, she assisted on Stephanie Mock's first career NCAA goal in a 7-1 loss to Princeton.
+On November 5, 2011, she assisted on Stephanie Mock's first career NCAA goal in a 7–1 loss to Princeton.
 In her final season, she led the team in assists (11) and points (15).
 In addition, Hughes was her team's representative for Yale Athletics' Thomas W. Ford '42 Community Outreach Program.

 Hughes did not miss a game in her career with Yale.
 Statistically, she finished with 30 goals and 31 assists (61 points) in 116 games played.
 She was the Bulldogs leader in goals scored (a career-high 10) during the 2010-11 campaign.
 She is in Yale's career top 20 for goals (20th), assists (tied, 19th) and points (20th).
 She won Yale's Mandi Schwartz Award for courage, grit and determination on two separate occasions.